wayneIBM/vpc-on-classic/faq.md

 {: #faq-3}
 {:faq}

-Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a VSI name.
+Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a virtual server instance name.

 ## Can a VSI be created without a subnet, just with Floating IP?
 {: #faq-9}
 {:faq}

-No.
+No, a virtual server instance must be provisioned in a subnet.

 ## Can a VSI be attached to more than one VPC?
 {: #faq-10}
 {:faq}

-No.
+No, a virtual server instance can be provisioned in only one VPC.

 ## Can a subnet size be changed after it is created in a VPC?
 {: #faq-11}
 {:faq}

-No.
+No, a subnet cannot be resized after it has been created.

 ## Are there egress bandwidth charges for traffic from VPC to COS?
 {: #faq-17}